Internal Audit Applicability as Per 2013 Companies Act

 - A meeting with the board of directors is required.

-- The form may be signed by any authorised company member and submitted to the registrar of the business.
+- The form may be signed by any authorised company member and submitted to the business registrar.

-- The internal auditor should be appointed by the board of directors, and the comments draft should be ready in 15 days.
+- The board of directors should appoint the internal auditor, and the comments draft should be ready in 15 days.

-- Once the company’s last internal auditor has been chosen, a certified copy of the board of directors’ directive needs to be created.
-This document, document MGT 14, needs to be lodged with the company’s Registrar in accordance with section 117 of the Companies Act 2013.
-Included is the prescribed cost as well.
+- Once the company’s last internal auditor has been chosen, a certified copy of the board of directors’ directive must be created.
+This document, document MGT 14, needs to be lodged with the company’s Registrar by section 117 of the Companies Act 2013.
+The prescribed cost is also included.

 - The internal auditor should receive a letter of appointment.